vodkar/jenka/COPILOT_INSTRUCTIONS.md

 You're working on a fullstack web application using:

 - Frontend: Vite + React + TypeScript + Tailwind CSS + shadcn/ui
-- Backend: Express.js + TypeScript (running separately on port 3000)
+- Backend: fastify + TypeScript + Prisma ORM (running separately on port 3000)
+- PNPM IS USED as a package manager.

 ## Coding Guidelines ##

 - Use **TypeScript** for all files (`.ts` / `.tsx`).
 - Follow **React best practices** (function components, hooks, proper key usage).
 - Use **clean and minimal code**: no unnecessary wrappers, functions, or comments.
 - Use **async/await** for all asynchronous code.
+Write async code everywhere, where it appropriate, especially on backend.
 - Backend and frontend are in separate folders: `/server` and `/client`.

 ## Frontend (Vite) ##